-Table 12: File format for POA Mapping file.
+Table 12: File format for POA Volatility Bins file.

 tbl_tox File

-The tbl_tox file is used when RUN_TYPE is INTEGRATE or NOINTEGRATE (see Section 2.4), which occurs when emitted species (e.g., HAPs) are pulled directly from the base inventory (see Section 1.1) in the modeling platform.
+The tbl_tox file is used when RUN_TYPE is INTEGRATE or NOINTEGRATE (see Section 2.4), which occurs when emitted species (e.g., HAPs) are pulled directly from the base inventory (see Section 1.1) to the modeling platform.
 In the tbl_tox file, a list of SPECIATE species informs the S2S-Tool which species to not include when performing calculations to generate the GSCNV and GSPRO for a given execution.
-For example, if one were to generate a set of GSCNV and GSPRO VOC files and incorporate naphthalene, benzene, acetaldehyde, formaldehyde, and methanol (NBAFM) from the base inventory (i.e., NAPHTH, BENZENE, ACETALD, FORMALD, METHANOL in the U.S. NEI) for a HAP-CAP modeling platform, these pollutants should not be included when speciating non-NBAFM VOC mass.
+For example, if one were to generate a set of GSCNV and GSPRO VOC files and incorporate naphthalene, benzene, acetaldehyde, formaldehyde, and methanol (NBAFM) from the base inventory for a HAP-CAP modeling platform, these pollutants should not be included when speciating non-NBAFM VOC mass.

 When speciating emissions from the MOVES model, additional emitted gas-phase species are imported directly to the modeling platform and should not be included when speciating VOC mass.
 As such, the tbl_tox file in these scenarios must expand to include the additional “integrated” species (e.g., 1,3-butadiene, ethylbenzene, ethanol).
 In addition, the MOVES model provides explicit emissions for particulate elemental carbon and sulfate, which are components of PM2.5.
 To speciate the remaining portion of PM2.5, MOVES outputs emissions of particulate total organic matter (TOM) and all residual mass (RESID_PM).
 To accommodate speciation of TOM and RESID_PM, two additional tbl_tox files are included in the S2S-Tool repository that enable the generation of GSPRO’s for TOM and RESID_PM.